1 Introduction

 executed during the processing of a template.
 Moreover, it is a

-non-recoverable error if stx:process-children
+non-recoverable error if stx:process-children is

-encountered after an stx:process-self
+encountered after an stx:process-self or an

-stx:process-siblings
+stx:process-siblings instruction.

 Note: